 Prospective Student FAQ

-- Three types of Master of Science degrees: An 80 Credit Master’s, a 42.5 Credit Academic Year Master’s and a 42.5 Credit Summer Only Master’s Degree
+- Three types of Master of Science degrees: An 80 Credit Master’s in Epidemiology, a 42.5 Credit Academic Year Master’s in Epidemiology and a 42.5 Credit Summer Only Master’s Degree in Clinical Epidemiology

-- One type of Doctor of Science degree in Epidemiology
+- One type of PhD in Population Health Sciences with a field of study in Epidemiology

 What are the admissions requirements?